UzairRehman5/Python-Loops/README.md

-# Python FOr Loops Exercises
+# Python For Loops Exercises

+It contain 10 questions